A Relaxed Life in Portugal: The D7 Visa for Passive Income Earners

 Portugal, a country with the oldest borders in Europe, is easily accessible in terms of travel to and from the rest of the world, which makes it a very popular destination.
 The archipelagos of the Azores and Madeira are autonomous regions of Portugal and, like the mainland, offer amazing weather, a relaxed lifestyle, superb cuisine, excellent wines, and stunning scenery.

-The Portugal D7 Visa, which is often called the Passive Income Visa, is a good residence option for non-EU citizens/ EEA Nationals who want to live in Portugal.
+The Portugal D7 Visa, which is often called the Passive Income Visa, is a good residence option for non-EU citizens who want to relocate to Portugal.

 What do you need to do to apply for the D7 Visa?